lexcia98/rge/README.md

 # Removing the Modlist

 You can just remove the MO2 folder and be done with it.
-SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

 # Credits and Thanks